Schw4lbe/jizo-noods/README.md

 ## dev-log to-dos:

+- add service hours to popup banner on top
 - after cookie check in local storage state start loading sequence
 - after fully loading videofile start autoplay
+- rethink allergens section and data struture
+- create printview for menu out of database for easy transition to location
+- cms integration
+- combine starters and soups component only difference is category/type
+- BUG: if page is scrolled down a certain amount popup not vissible always in center of screen -> leads to user not beeing able to accept cookies and therefore cant navigate on page

 ## Backlog

-- element transition smoother (tbd)
 - replace dummy img on opening with actuall video content
-- cms integration is planned ()
-- check social media account connections on webpage (what is possible)
+- check social media account connections for statistics
 - tiktok / instagram content via click open in app
-- google maps verknüpfung straight forward oder über api? -> api
-- workarround google maps screenshot with animation transition to googlemaps with lat long coords
 - unicode check for japanese / chinese
 - research for table booking software / api
-- combine starters and soups component only difference is category

 ## project notes

-- logo stays the same for now
-- logo could be replaced / updated later on
-- keep colors clean / slight accents
-- frozen ramen special pricing
 - waiting list as teaser

 ## externals and co working